girishpai/CarND_BehavClone/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was as follows :

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+1) Generate data by driving the car myself around track 1 for 2 laps.
+2) Split the dataset (images and steering angle)  into training and validation sets.
+3) Choose a base model.
+4) Train the model with the training / validaiton data for fixed epochs till you get sufficiently low validation loss.
+5) Save the model and run the simulator in autonomous mode.
+6) Update the model and / or do some additional preprocessing to the data and repeat steps 4 and 5 till the car is able to drive successfully for at least 1 lap.

+The base model which I chose was similar to that of Nvidia (https://arxiv.org/pdf/1604.07316.pdf).
+The main reason for this is that the purpose of the model was exactly same as what I was trying to do - make a car drive autonomousl - with NVIDIA driving a real car in a real city as opposed to a simulated environment.

 To combat the overfitting, I modified the model so that ...